Specifications Edition of 2

 Exterior panels - embossed copper sheet with patina.

 Interior - Twelve paintings in alkyd medium and dry pigments on paper pyramid structures outlined with Venetian marbled paper.

 Permanent collection - Baylor University Libraries, Special Collections

-Each of the twelve secrets is represented by an embossed copper plate on the exterior of the structure and a paper pyramid supporting a miniature painting on the interior of each side.
-The rear of each pyramid structure contains the text of the secret.
+Each of the twelve secrets is represented by an embossed copper plate on the exterior of the structure and a paper pyramid supporting a miniature painting on the interior of the corresponding side.
+The rear of each pyramid contains the text of the secret.

 Book partially open

 Book fully open

 Secret No. 3

 Secret No. 5

 Secret No. 8